mem48/geocompr/main.md

 library(spData)
 ```

-This section will provide brief explanations of both the fundamental geographic data types: vector and raster.
+This chapter will provide brief explanations of both the fundamental geographic data types: vector and raster.
 A brief abstract description is provided of each before moving quickly to their implementation in R packages designed specifically for handling them.
 Both are vital to the sciences, although which will be of most use will largely depend on your discipline:

 - Because human settlements and boundaries tend to be complex with precise borders defined by legal systems, vector data tends to dominate in the social sciences.
-- In environmental sciences, by contrast, raster data tend to dominate.
+- In environmental sciences, by contrast, raster data tend to dominate due to its links to remote sensing.

 However, there is a substantial level of overlap:
 ecologists and demographers, for example, commonly use both vector and raster geographical data types.